Ka-neng & Eunice Au

 Pledge/Defer Giving (also select this on the next page)

-If you are not pledging monthly, please make a note in the comment box on the next page.
+To give further details (or to communicate the frequency of your pledge) please make a note in the comment box on the next page.

 Caged or free?